Diagnosed

 “Who needs this?
 You may wonder.
 But there’s a purpose to this madness.
 The drama draws on our sympathies to make us more aware of those around us who may be suffering far more than we know or suspect.”
 Falls Church News Press

 “Blake’s goal with the production is to promote wellness, provide a safe space and break the stigma of mental health.”
-Fairfax County Times

 Girls of Madison Street